 Roald Dahl, the author best known for his children’s novels The BFG, The Witches, Matilda and Charlie and the Chocolate Factory, wrote a passionate and personal essay against anti-vaxxers.

-Writing in 1986, Dahl shared a detailed and tragic account of the death of his daughter Olivia, who passed away in 1962 after contracting complications from the measel virus.
+Writing in 1986, Dahl shared a detailed and tragic account of losing his daughter Olivia, who passed away in 1962 after contracting complications from the measles virus.

-Although the medication to combat measles wasn’t available in 1962, Dahl notes that upon writing the letter there had already been notable resistence to vaccinations from parents, something which continues to this day making his words even more prevelant.
+Although the medication to combat measles wasn’t available in 1962, Dahl notes that upon writing the letter there had already been notable resistance to vaccinations from parents, something which continues to this day making his words even more prevalent.

 The short letter was published in The Encephalitis Society Fact Sheet, but has since been made available on the Roald Dahl Fans website and remains a powerful testament to the importance of vaccinations and how ignoring their benefits can have tragic consequences.

 “Olivia, my eldest daughter, caught measles when she was seven years old.
 As the illness took its usual course I can remember reading to her often in bed and not feeling particularly alarmed about it.

 Then one morning, when she was well on the road to recovery, I was sitting on her bed showing her how to fashion little animals out of coloured pipe-cleaners, and when it came to her turn to make one herself, I noticed that her fingers and her mind were not working together and she couldn’t do anything.

 ‘Are you feeling all right?’
 I asked her.
 ‘I feel all sleepy,’ she said.